The Gonality of Queen's Graphs: Gonality of the queen's graph

-\begin{example} Consider the graph \(Q_{2,2}\).
+Consider the graph \(Q_{2,2}\).
 This is simply the complete graph \(K_4\), which has gonality \(3\).
-We can completely characterize the degree \(3\), rank \(1\) effective divsors as ones that place \(1\) chip on three vertices, or \(3\) chips on one vertex; and in fact every divisor of the latter form is equivalent to a divisor of the former form, by firing the vertex with \(3\) chips.
+(In general, $\gon(K_n)=n-1$ for $n\geq 2$; this can be viewed as a corollary of Lemma \ref{lemma:burning_complete}, or can be proved by considering treewidth as in \cite[Example 4.3]{debruyn2014treewidth}.)
+By Lemma \ref{lemma:burning_complete}, we can completely characterize the degree \(3\), rank \(1\) effective divisors as ones that place \(1\) chip on three vertices, or \(3\) chips on one vertex; and in fact every divisor of the latter form is equivalent to a divisor of the former form, by firing the vertex with \(3\) chips.
+These are precisely the divisors of the form $\mathbb{1}_{S^C}$ for a maximum independent set $S$ (i.e., a set consisting of a single vertex), as desired.
+These divisors $\mathbb{1}_{S^C}$ are pairwise non-equivalent by Lemma \ref{lemma:pairwise_inequivalent}, giving us the desired one-to-one correspondence.